flatlining/blog/posts/writing-and-reading-image-files-for-the-raspberry-pi.rst

 5. Find out the path to the card:

-   a) With the command :bash:`df -h` list all mounted partitions.
+   a) With the command :console:`df -h` list all mounted partitions.

    b) Your card partition will be listed as something like **/dev/mmcblk0p1**.